-It does not include the care of people in the last days of life, which is covered by NICE’s quality standard for care of dying people in the last days of life.
+It does not include the care of people in the last days of life, which is covered by NICE’s quality standard on care of dying adults in the last days of life.

 How to use NICE quality standards and how we develop them